 Automated fail resolution is a must for a stable automated testing infrastructure.
-Find a tool like Allure Report that notes a problem, analyzes the failure, puts it in a group of similar fails, and moves on rather than getting stuck or providing dozens of failures for a single error.
+Find a tool like Allure Report that notes a problem, analyzes the failure, puts it in a group of similar fails, and moves on without getting stuck or providing dozens of failures for a single error.
 This also allows the testing process to finish faster.

-Who actually use testing results?
+Who actually uses the test results?

-Keep your testing documentation up to date and share detailed and actionable reports.
+Keep your testing documentation up-to-date and share detailed and actionable reports.
 Allure TestOps has all the documentation, exporting, and reporting functionality out-of-the-box, so doing each of these steps takes a couple of clicks.